Fury vs Joshua odds: How do they bet now?

 Is Fury better than Joshua?

-The odds suggest so as Fury is the firm favourite, and the majority of boxing experts out there expect ‘The Gypsy King’ to prevail against Joshua.
+The odds suggest so – but not as heavily as they did a year ago – and the majority of boxing experts out there expect ‘The Gypsy King’ to prevail against Joshua.

 The subject of their records is hotly debated.
 Joshua’s record includes a host of wins against top heavyweights, including that famous defeat of Wladimir Klitschko at Wembley in 2017.